dtonhofer/prolog_notes/other_notes/about_a_fundamental_ambiguity.md

 As there is no assignment, just "fuse" it does not really make sens to ask whether `NewFin0` is the same hole as earlier or not.
 It must be!
 Very different semantics from actually dealing with references.
 It is better to think about how many other holes have been recruited (fused into) the same hole afterwards.
-The hole can't split either once fused, its a bit like gravity.
+Calling a predicate may recruit more holes into one.
+A hole can't split either once fused, its a bit like gravity.

 ## Related